EshalImran27/SeMethods2/README.md

 # MeGroup2

-This is our beginning of coursework for Group2 where we are just working on initial set up and printing hello world
+This is our beginning of coursework for Group2 where we are just working on initial set up and printing hello world.

 ## Requirements